ohmtech-rdi/eurorack-blocks/documentation/getting-started/setup.md

 :width: 100%
 ```

+To do so:

 - Choose `File > Open Workspace from File...`,
 - Locate your module `artifacts` folder and open the `code-workspace` in it,
+- If using Windows make sure to select `Git Bash` instead of `Powershell` to run commands (see below),
 - Choose the `Run & Debug` tab in the side bar,
 - Select the target you want to debug,
    - `Launch Firmware Release` will debug the firmware in Release configuration on the connected Daisy using a STLink probe with OpenOCD,